HPC-FAIR/tarql/README.md

 First export path to tarql in your environment.

-Just type
+After that, just type
 ```
 cd sample-csv
 make all
 ```

-All RDF files will be generated from CSV files.
+All RDF files will be generated from sample CSV files.

-Reference output files are stored under
+Reference output RDF files (.nt files) are stored under

 ./sample-csv/referenceOutput